-In many parts of the world, Christmas and New Years are traditional times for serving festive cookies, whether at parties, after Christmas dinner, or at a neighborhood cookie exchange, as well as packaged up as gifts for friends and family.
+In many parts of the world, Christmas and New Year's Eve are traditional times for serving festive cookies, whether at parties, after Christmas dinner, or at a neighborhood cookie exchange, as well as packaged up as gifts for friends and family.
 In South America, panettone (Italian-style fruitcake) is the most popular food gift, but holiday cookies are often served at parties.

 01 of 05

 The alfajor is a classic Latin American cookie made of two delicate sugar cookies with a dulce de leche (caramel) filling.
 The cookies can be left as is, but it is also fun to decorate alfajores for Christmas with sprinkles and/or icing, or dipped into chocolate.
 They are a wonderful addition to the holiday cookie plate and keep well enough (in a tin) to be sent in the mail as gifts.

 02 of 05